Zhaoshan-Duan/zhaoshanduan.com/content/about/header/index.md

 My name is 段(Duàn) 兆杉(Zhào Shān).

 ### Obligatory Why-Do-You-Switch-To-Data-Science Story
 I was in Poli Sci but didn't want to go to law school.
-Worked in nonprofit sector before founding passion in data and Bayes Theorem.
+Worked in nonprofit sector before finding meaning in data and Bayes Theorem.

 ### Currently
 Currently a M.S student in Statistics, with Concentration in Data Science at California State University, East Bay.